oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-Important: As described above, hashes are calculated over the string formed by
+Important: As described above, hash digests are calculated over the string formed by
 serializing a JSON array containing the salt and the claim value.
 This ensures
 that issuer and verifier use the same input to their hash functions and avoids
 issues with canonicalization of JSON values that would lead to different hash
-values.
+digests.
 The SVC therefore maps claim names to JSON-encoded arrays.

 ## Sending SD-JWT and SVC during Issuance